 The intense sweetness of the dessert wines is due to the extremely high level of ripeness the grapes must reach.
 This is the reason why they cannot be produced every year anew and why they can be harvested in small quantities only.

-Whilst the fermentation, the natural sugars of the grape mutate to alcohol.
+Whilst the fermentation, the natural sugars of the grapes mutate to alcohol.
 The dessert wines do not fully fermentate but keep some of their grapes' natural sweetness unfermented.

 The variety in taste of white wines is very large.
 Several new breeds complete the assortment of old, classical varieties.